creatorsgarten/abitofcoloring/README.md

 - **Vite** for a remarkable hot-reloading experience, tightening the feedback loop.

 - **Nano Stores** for state management.
 It’s easy to use and doesn’t get in the way.

+- **Tailwind CSS** for styling.
+It helps me to iterate very quickly on the visual aspects of the project.